openstax/kinetic/README.md

 ### Swagger, Clients, and Bindings

-The Kenetic API is documented in the code using Swagger.
+The Kinetic API is documented in the code using Swagger.
 Swagger JSON can be accessed at `/api/v0/swagger`.

 ### Autogenerating bindings